For years people have been asking us how they can get rid of their power bills with solar power.

 What it all comes down to

-The key to not paying a power bill is your energy usage during the evening once your solar system turns off and your batteries kick in.
-Most households are not going to have more than around 7 kWh worth of battery storage, either by installing a Tesla Powerwall or a mid sized bank of Enphase Batteries.
-For example, having generated 20 kWh or more during the day with a 5kW solar system, of which 7 kWh are now stored in your battery, you are going to have to be careful about how much power you use as well as how much power you are using at any one time.
+The key to not paying a power bill is to manage your energy usage during the evening once your solar system turns off.
+Tesla Powerwall has 13kWh of storage, so that will be enough for most households.
+For example, having generated 40 kWh during the day with a 10kW solar system, of which 13 kWh are now stored in your battery, you are going to have to be careful about how much power you use as well as how much power you are using at any one time.
 Crank up the electric heaters and you will need to buy power from the grid.
 Turn on all the lights, the laptops, the TVs, the oven and the kettle at the same time and you will need to buy power from the grid.
 This isn’t always a bad thing of course, but it depends just how independent you want your household to be.

 This can be significant for those who are about to retire, or who are looking for increased financial security by using money today to lock in low power prices for up to 30 years into the future.
 If things do get tough, you can simply cut back your power usage and have one less thing to worry about when the power bill comes in the mail.